Treats late-stage kidney cancer and liver cancer that cannot be treated with surgery.

-- Make sure your doctor knows if you are also using a blood thinner (such as warfarin, Coumadin®) or medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®).
-Tell your doctor if you use dexamethasone (Decadron®), neomycin (Mycifradin®), rifabutin (Mycobutin®), rifampin (Rifadin®), or St. John's wort, or if you have ever been treated with cancer drugs (such as docetaxel, doxorubicin, fluorouracil/leucovorin, irinotecan, Adriamycin®, Adrucil®, Camptosar®, Rubex®, or Taxotere®).
+- Make sure your doctor knows if you also use a blood thinner (such as warfarin, Coumadin®, Jantoven®) or medicine for seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, Tegretol®).
+Tell your doctor if you use dexamethasone (Decadron®), neomycin (Mycifradin®), rifabutin (Mycobutin®), rifampin (Rifadin®, Rimactane®), St. John's wort, or if you have ever been treated with cancer drugs (such as docetaxel, doxorubicin, fluorouracil/leucovorin, gemcitabine/cisplatin, irinotecan, Adriamycin®, Adrucil®, Camptosar®, Gemzar®, Platinol®, Rubex®, Taxotere®).

 Warnings While Using This Medicine

 - Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Both men and women must use an effective form of birth control during treatment and for at least 2 weeks after stopping treatment.
 If you think you have become pregnant while using the medicine, tell your doctor right away.
-In addition, use effective birth control for at least 2 weeks after stopping treatment.

 - This medicine may cause serious heart problems.
-Stop using this medicine and check with your doctor right away if you are having chest pain or discomfort; nausea; pain or discomfort in your arms, jaw, back or neck; shortness of breath; sweating; or vomiting.
+Check with your doctor right away if you have chest pain or discomfort, nausea, pain or discomfort in your arms, jaw, back or neck, shortness of breath, sweating, or vomiting.

-- Tell your doctor right away if you start having severe stomach burning, cramps or pains, bloody or black tarry stools, trouble breathing, heartburn, indigestion, nausea, or vomiting of material that looks like coffee grounds.
+- Tell your doctor right away if you have severe stomach pain, bloody or black tarry stools, fever, heartburn, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious bowel problem.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.